AdamShafi-Cap/bert-passage-ranking/README.md

 ### Upload a csv file

 This skips the need to process the PDF and allows more control of paragraph sizes.
 To do this, just upload a csv with 1 row per paragraph and no column titles/headers.
 Your paragraphs should be in the first column of the file.
 As for PDFs, your file will be processed once you select a model.
-Recommend length is 50-300 rows.

 ### Models used